What Are the Kinds of Due Diligence that a Commercial Construction Management Firm Perform for a Commercial Real Estate Developer?

 4. Technical and Construction Due Diligence

-• Design Review: Evaluating the project’s architectural and engineering designs for feasibility, code compliance, and functionality.
+• Design Review: Evaluating the project’s architecture and engineering designs for feasibility, code compliance, and functionality is an important part of due diligence in construction.

 • Construction Methodology: Assessing the proposed construction methods and timelines for efficiency and practicality.